top of page

 Developer: ?

 Built in 1902 as the headquarters and entrance to the London Necropolis Railway, this distinctive building continued as offices after the railway closed after bombing in 1942.
-This application is to convert is to 6 residential apartments.
-SoWN has not expressed a view on the proposal, which represents a loss of office space in the Central Activities Zone.
-We also are concerned to ensure historic elements of the building are fully respected.
+This application was to convert is to 6 residential apartments.
+SoWN did not express a view on the proposal, which represents a loss of office space in the Central Activities Zone.
 For a short history of the London Necropolis Railway, click here.

 Screenshot%202021-02-21%20at%2017.22_edited.jpg